chef/automate/components/docs-chef-io/content/automate/DR.md

     sudo chef-automate bootstrap bundle unpack bootstrap.abb
     ```

-    - We do not recommend triggering the backup from the disaster recovery cluster unless it is switched as a primary cluster.
+    - We don't recommend creating backups from the Disaster Recovery cluster unless it has become the active cluster and recieving traffic from the clients/nodes.

-    - Stop all the services on all the frontend nodes using the following command:
+    - Stop all the services on all Automate and Chef Ifnra frontend nodes using the following command:

     ```sh
     systemctl stop chef-automate